BusinessOptics/dash_interactive_graphviz/README.md

 def change_my_view(selected):
     # Do something with selected
 ```
+You can see a basic example in usage.py.

 Often you may want to update the dot_source based on the selected node.
-This is supported by Dash.
-You can see a more complex example in usage.py.
+This is supported, and you can see an example in usage_highlighting.py.

 You can change the layout engine through the `engine` prop.
 See
 https://github.com/magjac/d3-graphviz#graphviz_engine for more information.